We need some C background to fluently read the runtime source. If you are not familiar with C, here are some good resources:

 The Structure of Vere’s Source

-repo.
-It is built from the pkg/
+Vere is provided in the urbit/vere repo.
+It is built from the pkg/ directory and contains the following top-level folders:

 .├── c3├── ent├── noun├── ur├── urcrypt└── vere

-s for short Urbit words).
+/c3contains the types and definitions to enable thec3logical system.c3is the set of C conventions which Vere enforces.
+These include well-specified integer types, tooling for loobeans (instead of booleans), and motes (#defines for short Urbit words).
 “The C3 style uses Hoon style TLV variable names, with a quasi Hungarian syntax.”
 There are no Urbit-specific requirements for C3, which could otherwise just be a general-purpose C discipline.Like aura bitwidth markers, C documents programmer intent but does not generally enforce it.
 Most of the parts of

-are simply lapidary terms for C99 types.- Scan the files in
+c3are simply lapidary terms for C99 types.- Scan the files in

 - Scan the files in

-file | purpose |
+| file | purpose |

 auto.c | I/O drivers |